OfficeDev/Property-Inspection-Code-Sample/PropertyManagerMyApp/README.md

 10. Open the **Delegated Permissions dropdown list** for the Microsoft Graph API item you just added
 11. Select the following permissions:
 	- Read and write user notebooks (preview)
-	- Have full access to all files user can access
+	- Have full access to user files and files shared with user
 	- Have full access to user calendars
 	- Send mail as a user
 	- Read and write access to user mail